DFE-Digital/get-into-teaching-app/app/views/content/become-a-further-education-teacher.md

 ## Training to teach in further education

-To find out more, visit the[teach in further education website]https://www.teach-in-further-education.campaign.gov.uk/).
+To find out more, visit the [teach in further education website](https://www.teach-in-further-education.campaign.gov.uk/).

 Or, speak to an adviser on [0300 303 1877](tel:0300 303 1877) or by emailing feadviceline@etfoundation.co.uk.